codyd51/gala/Notes.md

 Madea  program that can dump register state over dprintf

 In the blog post, we could 'show' a disassembler, and when you patch this, then insert shellcode there, you get a register dump, then when you patch this other thing, you get a different dump.

+Finally found xerub's xpwntool which has some fixes?

+# 3 types of patches:

+1. structured patch